New Guizhou Maojian Wild Green Tea from 90-100 Year Old Tea Trees 1 bud 1 leaf

 Brewing temperature: 175F/80C.
 Don’t use boiling water.

-Brewing method: 3g tea leaves (~1 heaping Tablespoon), 250ml (~1 cup) water each time in a clear glass for about 1 minute.
-Adjust steeping time to suit your individual taste.
+Brewing method: 3g tea leaves (~1 heaping Tablespoon), 150ml (~1 cup) water each time in a clear glass for about 1 minute.
+Adjust steeping time to suit your individual taste. after 1min start drinking.
+But save half cup of the tea liquor as "mother" water.
+Refill back up again.
+And because it's a wild tea it can refill 6-8 times

 Notes: This tea can also be brewed in a Chinese gaiwan or a small pot with quick infusions for sharing with high quality results.